 Bubble is less popular than the more readily available Cuora, who she largely overlaps with and who already has no Mastery grade.
 However, she can actually be even tankier than Cuora thanks to her talent.
 That won't be useful to many people, but if you are one of those rare few who like Bubble enough to justify the extra investment, her S2 is the obvious choice for Mastery.

 Jackie is an alternative to the already weak Beehunter, trading uptime for a higher dodge chance and some damage.
 That niche is both hard to use and extremely small; furthermore, Jackie has the usual struggles that most lower-rarity Brawlers do.
 You shouldn't be investing in her, but if you must, her S2 is the better choice.

 Although Artificers have decent stats, their skills often don't do enough to make them especially impressive melee fighters, which is the case with Roberta's S1.
 Go instead with her S2, which is far more useful.
 It makes her a much better staller, but more importantly, it renews her devices, which are the actually useful part of her kit.
-The Mastery gains are pretty poor, though, so even if you are interested in her kit, you'll be fine using her at E1 most of the time instead.
+The Mastery gains are pretty poor though and it is often faster to just redeploy her completely due to the long cycle time.
+Even if you are interested in her kit, you'll be fine using her at SL7 most of the time.